TheSighing/chimera/README.md

 # Climber "Why Crawl when you can Climb?"
-Climb wiki pages with this web crawler turned Restful-API.
+Climb wiki pages with this web crawler turned API.
-Uses Zmq, Python, Node.js to pipe the parsing of a wiki page into "Bolts" (Python) to Node.js (Restful-API)
+Uses Zmq, Python, Node.js to pipe the parsing of a wiki page into "Bolts" (Python) to Node.js (API)

 Gathers context and text and stores these in relation to each other with level identifiers.